kunsh13/iptv/README.md

 <br>
 <br>
 Journey so far:<br>
 I have developed a WIFI Internet radio prototype using Embedded C++ and KaRadio32 opensource library.
-KaRadio ( [Github](https://github.com/karawin/Ka-Radio32) /  [FB](https://www.facebook.com/groups/162949914181385) / [Hackstor.io](https://hackaday.io/project/11570-wifi-webradio-on-esp8266-or-esp32) )
+KaRadio ([Github](https://github.com/karawin/Ka-Radio32) /  [FB](https://www.facebook.com/groups/162949914181385) / [Hackstor.io](https://hackaday.io/project/11570-wifi-webradio-on-esp8266-or-esp32)).

-Prototype v1: MCU ESP32 WROOM + 0.9 in OLED I2C Display + DAC VS1053b 24bit I2S audio processor, 3 Band eq.
+Prototype v1: MCU ESP32 WROOM + 0.9 in OLED I2C Display + DAC VS1053b 24Bit I2S audio processor, 3 Band eq.
+Porting in Dev kit.

 Prototype v2: Due to the buffering of streams, I have migrated the project to ESP32 WROVER-B 8 MB SPI PSRAM + 1.4 in OLED I2C Display + PCM5102 32Bit I2S audio processor.
 I have added AAC and OGG audio streams over the https.
+Wrover-B is intended for commercial use and Dev kit is not available.
+I have to get the mcu and custom build my own board.
+No time for PCBway.

-Prototype v3: I am porting the project in LilyGo [TTGO TAudio](http://www.lilygo.cn/prod_view.aspx?TypeId=50063&Id=1171).
+Prototype v3: I am porting the project in LilyGo [TTGO TAudio](https://github.com/LilyGO/TTGO-TAudio).
 MCU ESP32 WROVER-B + DAC WM8978 I2S 24Bit 5 band eq.
+As compared to v2 this is a complete Dev Kit.

 As I kept learning I have created this web app.
 Video streams are added along with internet radio streams.
 I have created this project for fun and learning purpose.